ChenS9/NBA-Stats-Project/README.md

 4.Draw a RA plan and do cardinality estimation on finding out the sum of the experience years of each player in each team only for teams that have won more than 5 games.

-5.Find out the sum of the experience years of each player in each team, which won the game more than lost the game in season2016-17.
+5.Find out the experience years of each player in each team, which won the game more than lost the game in season2016-17.

 6.Draw a ER-Diagram of five tables.